 Henry completed his PhD at the Scott Polar Research Institute (SPRI), University of Cambridge.
 In January 2022, he will begin an ESRC Grand Union DTP Post-doctoral Fellowship at the School of Geography and the Environment (SoGE), University of Oxford.

 Henry's research examines the conservation of polar bears, with a particular focus on the Svalbard archipelago, but also incorporating global issues and interests.

-Henry's PhD project looks at the multi-naturalism of polar bear conservation in Svalbard.
-It aims to show how numerous different actants and groups come to understand polar bears very differently, and how in each context what 'polar bear conservation' comes to mean is subtly but significantly different.
-It explores many varied human/bear interactions: long-term scientific research and monitoring, the emergence of the polar bear science community over the mid-20th century, the politicized context of bears and climate, polar bears in documentary film and wildlife photography, as well as their lives and roles in European zoos.
-It also follows the life of a unique individual Svalbard bear whose frequent encounters with all of these different human actants underlines the multiplicity of ways we perceive her entire species and their future.
+Henry's PhD project looked at the multi-naturalism of polar bear conservation in Svalbard.
+It aimed to show how numerous different actants and groups come to understand polar bears very differently, and how in each context what 'polar bear conservation' comes to mean is subtly but significantly different.
+It explored many varied human/bear interactions: long-term scientific research and monitoring, the emergence of the polar bear science community over the mid-20th century, the politicized context of bears and climate, polar bears in documentary film and wildlife photography, as well as their lives and roles in European zoos.
+It also followed the life of a unique individual Svalbard bear whose frequent encounters with all of these different human actants underlines the multiplicity of ways we perceive her entire species and their future.

 From 2017-2020, the project has also benefited from a research collaboration with the Yorkshire Willdife Park's 'Project Polar', and the 4 (now 5) captive polar bears that live there.
 Henry's research interests also include the novel ecologies and surreal choreographies of species in captivity – the extraordinary work that we do to keep them alive, to make them reproduce, and the roles that they play in our societies, imaginations, histories, and stories about the world.